ELEX Preview -- A Unique Blend of Sci-Fi and Fantasy

 For a closer look into the game, you can read on down below as Logan and Tomas share their thoughts on the title and what to expect from the unpredictable world of ELEX.

-Out of everything I saw though, the one thing that stood out to me was the world of ELEX.
-I really like this part-science fiction, part-fantasy world they?re going for.
-The developers told me that mixing those two genres has been really fun for them and has given them a ton of creative freedom.
+The one thing that stood out to me was the world of ELEX.
+I really like this part-science fiction, part-fantasy world they’re going for.

 Logan: I thought the variety of different factions looked really cool.
 That was another aspect of the game that they really took the time to go deep on.
 For those unaware, ELEX within the game is a resource that people use in a variety of ways.
 To some, they may utilize it to create laser-based guns, while others have used it to craft armor and powerful hand-to-hand weapons.